 In this highly interactive and visual presentation, geared toward larger groups, Sarah discusses how writers choose a topic, and then delves into her research process, which often takes an “unconventional” turn, given the unusual slant on history that her books focus on.
 To demonstrate how stories from the past may be told from many different perspectives, she uses costumes, props, photographs, and volunteers to help dramatize what life in the fourteenth, sixteenth, and eighteenth centuries might have been like.
 Young writers will also learn how a professional author faces many of the same revision challenges they do, and Sarah gives tips for improving a piece of writing and creating clear, interesting prose.

 - Grades 3 – 9, 45 – 60 minutes; best for groups of up to 35 students.

 Using intriguing images, real props, and student participation, Sarah draws on the content of all her middle grade nonfiction titles with a lively discussion about the writing process, from the idea phase all the way to the completed book.She then models ways kids can develop their own unique writer’s voice, using mentor texts and by demonstrating her own revision strategies.
 Kids then apply what they’ve learned to revise their own writing.

 Sarah speaks with audiences from kindergarten through high school.
 A basic school visit includes three presentations per day, lunch with kids, and a book signing.
-Her honorarium for the 2017-2018 school year will be $1500 per day.
+Her honorarium for the 2017-2018 school year is $1500 per day.
 Discounts are available for multi-day visits.
-(For those more than 75 miles from Watertown, CT, please add mileage, meals, and lodging.)
+(For schools more than 75 miles from Watertown, CT, a moderate flat fee (to be discussed) would be added for mileage, meals, and lodging.
 Please send an email to Sarah at “contact me” to arrange a visit.